jbossdemocentral/jboss-fuse-homeloan/README.md

 5. Login to Fuse management console at:  http://localhost:8181    (u:admin/p:admin).

-6. Under Runtime tab, you will see 5 containers, select and start them all.
+6. Under Containers tab, you will see 5 containers, select and start them all.

 7. Enjoy the demo!